ruester/gfz-command-line-tool-repository/README.md

 Ubuntu 18.10 distribution.
 The name of the folder may differ on your system.

-5. Edit the WEB-INF/classes/dispatcher-servlet.xml file
+5. Edit the WEB-INF/classes/dispatcher-servlet.xml file in the 52n-wps-webap-[...] folder

 Same as the in the https://github.com/riesgos/52north-wps-osmtovector-process repository the WEB-INF/classes/dispatcher-servlet.xml file must be edited.